tilt-dev/servantes/README.md

 # servantes
-A microservice app that demonstrates the power of (Tilt)[https://tilt.build]
+A microservice app that demonstrates the power of [Tilt](https://tilt.build).

+(Like Miguel de Cervantes, but with servers!)

 ## Quick start
 1. [Install `tilt`](https://github.com/windmilleng/tilt#installing)